5 Foreign Language E-books That Polyglots Can’t Afford to Miss

 Thanks to “Fluent Forever,” you’ll learn tricks that will help you associate sounds and spelling with images.
 You’ll really get into the right frame of mind for thinking in a language, rather than thinking first in your native language and then translating into your target language.

-Wyner makes a big promises: With his methodologies, you can learn 100 words in a month (that’s more than three words a day!) and this is all laid out for you from the get-go in a chapter on setting your vocabulary goals.
+Wyner makes a big promise: With his methodologies, you can learn 100 words in a month (that’s more than three words a day!) and this is all laid out for you from the get-go in a chapter on setting your vocabulary goals.

 Outside of learning strategies, the book also includes a useful FAQ section about language learning, such as how quickly one can realistically expect to become fluent in a language (spoiler: it depends) and what kind of books and resources you’ll need to move ahead (think workbooks and language groups).